-5 critical life skills everyone should have
+5 critical life skills everyone should have, according to WHO

 - The World Health Organization identified 5 basic life skills that are crucial to cultivate and learn in order to have a better and more productive life.

 - Ranging from creative thinking to learning to cope with stress, these skills should be instilled in youth during their education and nurtured over a lifetime.

 - Although the best time to develop these skills is during one's youth, the second best time is right now.

 It's no secret that our education system isn't ideal.
 Many of the life skills we need aren't being taught; instead, we focus on programming youth with industry-specific skills to prepare them for the workforce.
 Too often, this means that kids are graduating from high school and college ill-equipped to handle the broader challenges found in life.
 Though important, learning the structure of a cell won't teach you how to de-escalate conflict before it goes too far, and learning how to find the value of x won't teach you how not to crumble under pressure.
 Not only do life skills improve one's quality of life, they are also attractive to employers, who need workers that are mentally stable and well equipped to handle challenges and responsibilities that aren't listed on the job description.